 Early Childhood Teaching Pyramid for A Tiered Model of Prevention and Intervention

-Also warranting consideration as primary prevention practices are basic levels of adult-child interactions, guidance and modeling with respect to empathy for others, assistance with problem solving, and the provision of comprehensible, predictable and stimulating environments.
+Also warranting consideration as Tier 1 practices are basic levels of adult-child interactions, guidance and modeling with respect to empathy for others, assistance with problem solving, and the provision of comprehensible, predictable, and stimulating environments.
 These practices are manifested as fundamental guidelines for positive parenting, and the physical arrangements associated with safety and orderliness in home, child care, and classroom settings.
 It is understood that adherence to such guidelines for all children will help promote healthy social-emotional development and reduce the incidence of serious challenging behavior.

 The top level of the teaching pyramid refers to those relatively few young children who already demonstrate patterns of persistent challenging behavior and who require more concerted and individualized intervention efforts.
 The challenging behaviors of these children may accompany a developmental delay or disability (due to increased risk factors), though a diagnosis or identified disability is not necessarily present.

 Campbell, S. B. (1995).
 Behavior problems in preschool children: A review of recent re-search.
 Journal of Child Psychology and Psychiatry, 36, 113-149.

 Fox, L., Dunlap, G., Hemmeter, M.L., Joseph, G.E., & Strain, P.S.
 (2003).
 The teaching pyramid: A model for supporting social competence and preventing challenging behavior in young children.
 Young Children, July 2003, 48-52.